VHA Diagnostic Electron Microscopy Program

 *See example memorandum for appropriate turn-in of EM documents, blocks, slides exceeding retention times.

 Check out the TEM cases page.
 John G. Guccion, M.D., EM Director of the Washington DC Program, contributed a set of twelve interesting cases for your review.
 In addition a series of SEM/TEM and x-ray microanalysis cases submitted by the Durham EM Program are now available.

 Generic Electron Microscopy processing procedures for Kidney biopsy, Tissue and Nerve biopsy are available for review and possible modification for local use.
 To see examples of generic processing procedures for EM Kidney biopsy, Tissue biopsy and Nerve biopsy click on the underlined links.
 As other generic procedures are added they will be available on the Generic Procedures page where the above biopsy specimen procedures are listed.

 Some CAP inspectors may interpret that Diagnostic EM Programs should have external evaluations of their cases twice a year, rather than the annual review.
-This question was presented to the CAP accreditation division by Michael Brophy, National Enforcement Officer.
+This question was presented to the CAP accreditation division by Michael Brophy, former National Enforcement Officer.
 See the question and response by CAP (CAP question).

 Information on setting up sharing agreements - Need to bring in some additional money to support your EM Program?
 See the Sharing agreement section for more details.

 Please share your good ideas and suggestions with other EM facilities.
 If you have any ideas or recommendations to share which save time, resources or effort in producing diagnostic EM reports for our patients, please send that information to us for possible addition to this web page.
 Potential examples include microwave processing procedures, EM specimen submission information/criteria or forms for use by referring facilities, etc.

 Please e-mail Edoris.LeFurgey@va.gov with your comments and suggestions.